-- 1. To identify the basic concept of parasitology and pathogenesis of parasitic diseases. - 2.
-To identify the main groups of human endoparasites and ectoparasites, as well as arthropods and their significance as vectors. - 3.
+- 1. To identify the basic concept of parasitology and pathogenesis of parasitic - 2.
+To classify the main groups of human endoparasites and ectoparasites, as well as arthropods and their significance as vectors. - 3.
 To describe the morphology, life cycle, transmission methods and the control of selected parasites.